AlphaTechnolog/nvcodark/README.md

 ## Uninstallation

-You can uninstall darknvim removing these directories:
+You can uninstall nvcodark removing these directories:

 - ~/.local/share/nvim # Lsps binaries and some other stuff
-- ~/.config/nvim # Darknvim config
+- ~/.config/nvim # NvCoDark config
 - ~/.cache/nvim # Cache of nvim like lsps logs

 ## Galery